Best Water Filter Pitchers 2026 — NSF Verified

 365+

 The Clearly Filtered Pitcher is the only pitcher on this list with three simultaneous NSF certifications — 42 (taste & odor), 53 (health contaminants including lead and PFAS), and 244 (microbiological reduction).
 Most pitchers stop at NSF 42.
 That gap matters: NSF 42 only covers chlorine taste, not actual health threats.
 The Clearly Filtered filter lasts 100 gallons — about 3-4 months for a typical household — and removes 365+ contaminants including PFAS, fluoride, arsenic, pharmaceuticals, and microplastics.
-At ~$90/year it’s the most cost-effective certified option for serious contaminant removal.
+At Budget tier it’s the most cost-effective certified option for serious contaminant removal.

 ✓ Pros